Yogaaprila/principal-component-analysis-kmeans-penguin-species/README.md

 ![Alt text](pictures/output_35_0.png)

 ## Conclusion
-1. By using PCA, the original dataset with 5 features is reduced to 2 features while retaining approximately 86% of the original information, which can significantly speed up computation.
+1. By using PCA, the dataset with 6 features is reduced to 2 features while retaining approximately 86% of the original information, which can significantly speed up computation.
 2. The PCA results are then implemented with K-Means to create a cluster column, which is subsequently evaluated using the Silhouette Score.
 3. If further analysis of each cluster is needed, the cluster column resulting from PCA and K-Means can be added back to the original dataset to gain deeper insights into the characteristics of each cluster.